angerangel/LCR3D/README.txt

 You can change camera position and sigth direction.
 You can change the view vindow size.

-TO DO
+# TO DO

-Load 3D OFF file format
+Load PLY file format